bonanzaa/recipe-app-accenture-bootcamp-november-2022/README.md

 To run the project, open the project with the IDE of your choice (IntelliJ IDEA is recommended).

 To start the application, you can open the main class of the application `src/main/java/com/team3/recipesapp/RecipesAppApplication.java` and run the main method.
-The application will run on http://localhost:9191
+Alternatively, you can run the following command in the terminal: `./mvnw spring-boot:run` The application will run on http://localhost:9191

 NB: Since we're using a cloud database, your IP address must be whitelisted by our team in order to run the application.